Ageless Banquet

 Zombie

 The Icelandic version of this ritual creates a ‘draugr’ by exhuming a corpse and carving a rune into its chest.
 The rune is also carved into the chest of a human sacrifice in an hour-long ritual.
 When the earth tastes the victim’s blood, it summons a spirit of the dead, which may just be an alien intelligence from Outside.
 Then the operator seats the corpse in an upright position and buries the sacrifice alive.
-The ritual raises the corpse as a draugr with half the INT and POW it had in life.
-It can oppose attack rolls and there’s no universal +20% bonus to all attack rolls against it.
-Some versions of the ritual require the operator bind the draugr to their service with an opposed POW test.
-These usually result in a more obedient servant.
+The ritual raises the corpse as a draugr (a zombie without CLUMSY) with half the INT and POW it had in life.
 In every version, the victim lies underground in a deathless torpor.
-Failed activation rolls still create draugr, but after days, weeks, or months equal to the operator’s POW pass, the sacrifice claws out of the grave as an unbound draugr, determined to destroy the operator and their servant.
-The Closing of the Breach and Exorcism rituals break the connection between the sacrifice and the draugr, destroying the latter.
-This can save the victim, but there’s no spell keeping them from suffocating underground anymore.
+Failed activation rolls still create draugr, but after months (or days with a fumble) equal to the operator’s POW pass, the sacrifice claws out of the grave as an unbound draugr, determined to destroy the operator and their servant.
+The Closing of the Breach and Exorcism rituals can break the connection between the sacrifice and the draugr, destroying the latter.
+This frees the victim, but there’s no spell keeping them from suffocating underground anymore.
 Digging up the sacrifice, killing them, and destroying their body also destroys a draugr.
+Some versions have the operator bind the draugr with an opposed POW test for a more obedient servant.
+Others cost 45 WP and 1D20 SAN, but both the operator and the sacrifice’s hit points and WP can contribute towards the cost.

 Alternate Names: Create Deathless Servant, Draugr, Gray Binding